The Definitive Guide that You Never Wanted: Backpack Fabrics

 As you’re reading through our reviews or researching the best backpacks yourself, you may see a profusion of various technical terms being thrown around regarding the materials used in a backpack.
 Questions start to cross your mind like, what are the benefits and drawbacks of nylon and polyester?
 What do all these abbreviations stand for?
 How did I end up reading Wikipedia for the last 3 hours?
 What is the answer to the ultimate question of life?

 Don’t worry, we’ve been there too.
 So here is a rundown on all the different terminology, nomenclature, and technology being used in the latest backpacks, and even the not-so-new ones.
+Caveat — I am by no means an expert on soft goods or fabrics.
+This is just what I think I’ve been able to garner from spending too much time reading dozens of different sources.
+But some of it might be off, and if so, I apologize and welcome your corrections!

 Primary Fabrics